-- In the wolf-sheep example, which statement about the environment is correct? in aext step wolf-sheep grass in aext step - The grass is a physical, deterministic and dynamic environment in which change is induced by agents. - b) The grass is a social, stochastic and physical environment because the wolf and sheep meet at the same patch/cell. - c) The grass is a physical environment that is deterministic and static, because the change in the environment only takes place when sheep eat the grass, and not because of the grass itself.
+In the wolf-sheep example, which statement about the environment is correct?

+The grass is a physical, deterministic and dynamic environment in which change is a) induced by agents. we can predict grass in next step for wholf-sheep-grass model for wolf-sheep model only

+- The grass is a social, stochastic and physical environment because the wolf and sheep b) meet at the same patch/cell. - The grass is a physical environment that is deterministic and static, because the C) change in the environment only takes place when sheep eat the grass, and not because of the grass itself.

-d) The grass is static, as the grass environment does not have any behaviour of its own grass = physical, dynamic,
+The grass is static, as the grass environment does not have any behaviour of its own